It was a girl my age and she looked very familiar.

 Bubbles appeared next to the ship and the small speed shuttle that the kidnapper used floated up to the top.
 It was only half the shuttle since the other half was blown apart.

 "Let's carry this conversation somewhere else." said Lone as she moved to the deck.
 "There's another smaller island not too far from here, we should be safer there."

 The sides of the ship rose up as we began moving on top of the water at a fast speed.

 "Who is this girl?"
 Tammy whispered to me.

 "Someone I used to know on Sola, isn't that amazing?"
-I turned to answer her and I noticed something trickling on her forehead.
+I turned to answer her and I noticed something trickling down her forehead.
 "What's on your forehead?"

 "Blood?!
 Are you alright?
 Here…" I ripped off a piece of my shirt and handed it to her.
 She pressed the piece of cloth to her forehead to stop the bleeding.
 "I never knew your blood was silver… it's kinda pretty…"

 I guess that was creepy now that I think of it.
-Lone glanced back at us, apparently listening to our conversation.
+Lone glanced back at us, apparently listening to our conversation while driving the ship.